 The Ministry of Corporate Affairs (MCA) issued a notification directing companies that use accounting software for maintaining their books of account is required to have an Audit Trail feature, creating an edit log of all transactional changes along with the date.

-According to the recent notification, the new audit trail rule in accounting software will now be implemented from 1st April,2023.
-This was originally planned for 2021 and but later the effective date was moved to 1st April,2022.
-Now, it is postponed to 1st April, 2023.
+The new audit trail rule in accounting software will be implemented from 1st April,2023.
+This was originally planned for 2021 and but later the effective date was moved to 1st April,2023.

 To ensure that this is being implemented, companies need to ensure that their existing accounting software comprises an audit trail feature to remain compliant to the latest amendment.
 With this move, business entities would now be required to keep an edit log of all transactions and time stamps, with changes made in the books of account.
 They also need to enable their workforce to adhere to it.
 In case their existing software doesn’t come with this feature, they need to consider shifting to accounting software that provides the audit trail feature.

 With the audit trail (edit log) mandated by MCA, you might have questions if the rule is applicable to all businesses?
 Applicable only for a set or type of companies?
 Are there any guidelines that define the business applicability of the edit log rule?

 Audit Trail (edit log) features of TallyPrime Edit Log Release 2.1

 To answer, the audit trail (edit log) rule is not applicable for all businesses.
 This rule applies only to those companies that fall under the purview of Ministry of Corporate Affairs (MCA).
 In short, if your company is governed by the regulations and guidelines of MCA, you need to ensure you follow the rule from 1st April,2023.

 |Why do We Need an Audit Trail (Edit Log) for Businesses?||Audit Trail – Edit Log the New Statutory Watch Guard for Businesses|